Mentors in my 20’s had an impact on me that continues 30 years later.

 –Step 3: Expand Friendship.

 If social media shows us one thing, it’s that people are the most interesting thing we encounter.
 But how to meet them meaningfully?
 Expand friendship.
 It’s a middle and high school obsession, the great excitement of college, absolutely necessary for adult success, and a great satisfaction in old age.
-It’s also an art that you can learn and practice, and I will help you do it.
+Friendship is an art that you can learn and practice, it will advance your life and career, and I will help you do it.